gdg-x/aura-admin/README.md

 - Use the search feature to check for an existing issue
 - Include as much information as possible and provide any relevant resources (Eg. screenshots)
 - For bug reports ensure you have a reproducible test case
  - A pull request with a breaking test would be super preferable here but isn't required

 ### Submitting a Pull Request

 - Squash commits
 - Lint your code with eslint (config provided)
 - Include relevant test updates/additions
+- Pull requests _must_ be made against `develop` branch.
+Any other branch (unless specified by the maintainers) will get rejected.

 ## Contributors
 <b>Maintainer:</b> [Vrijraj Singh](https://github.com/vrijraj) <br>
 <b>Developers:</b> [Vrijraj Singh](https://github.com/vrijraj) &  [Bharat Agarwal](https://github.com/bharatagsrwal)

 ## Facing Any Problem or need any Help?
-Write me in [issues](https://github.com/issues) section.
+Write us in [issues](https://github.com/issues) section.
 Our team will try solve your issue within 10-12 hours.<br>